U.S. Congress clears the way for limits on drone flights near chemical plants and refineries

 “Drones photographing units can compromise facility trade secrets.”
 Durkay tells C&EN.

-The bill’s provision on drones was authored by Rep. Brian Babin (R-Texas), who represents an area near Houston that has more petrochemical and refining facilities than any other congressional district in the country.

-“This carefully crafted language will ensure both the protection of our oil and gas facilities and their employees from unauthorized drone activity, while also respecting the growing business of public and commercial drone use throughout the U.S.,” Babin says.

-The American Chemistry Council (ACC), which represents major U.S. chemical companies, urged Congress to restrict drone use around the industry’s facilities.
-The bill directs FAA “to tackle the very real threat posed by using drones for malicious acts without interfering with their growing use by the public for recreation and their use for commercial applications,” ACC says.
+The American Chemistry Council, which represents major U.S. chemical companies, urged Congress to restrict drone use around the industry’s facilities.

 Join the conversation